Menu

 This error is reported by phpstan/phpstan-strict-rules.

 The left operand of a division operator (/) is not a numeric type (int or float).
 Division is an arithmetic operation that only makes sense with numeric values.
-Using a non-numeric type like string, array, object, or null on the left side of a division indicates a logic error.
+Using a non-numeric type like bool, array, object, or null on the left side of a division indicates a logic error.

 How to fix it #